willymcallister/willymcallister.github.io/_articles/rc-natural-response-derivation.md

 [//]: # (The \phantom in the previous equation is a trick to typeset the denominator nicely aligned with the numerator.
 Purely optional.)

-### Exponentials occur in nature
+### Exponentials happen in nature

-The problem we just solved, the natural response of an RC circuit, is representative of things that occur often in nature.
+The problem we just solved, the natural response of an RC circuit, is representative of things that happen quite often in nature.
 The exponential function is a very good mathematical model for describing how things grow or decay.
 Uranium decay, [population growth](https://www.khanacademy.org/math/ap-calculus-ab/ab-diff-equations/ab-exp-models/v/modeling-population-with-simple-differential-equation), mortgage payments, [heating and cooling](https://www.khanacademy.org/math/differential-equations/first-order-differential-equations/exponential-models-diff-eq/v/newtons-law-of-cooling), and other real-world processes.

 In the broadest terms: **Exponentials arise in situations where the *amount of change* is proportional to the *amount of stuff*.** For our RC circuit, the rate of change of voltage is proportional to the voltage.
 The curve is steep when the voltage is high, and shallows out as voltage drops.